 Field of Vision/View

-Another feature of monoculars that’s important is the field of view or FOV.
+Another feature of monoculars phone lens that’s important in the field of view or FOV.
 You will notice this is mentioned in the description for most monoculars and other pieces of viewing and photography equipment.
 It refers to the image diameter of what you can see downrange.

 You will find that many optics feature a lens coating of some kind.
 To simplify things a little, the best lens coatings will often be able to reduce or even stop fogging, improve the image visibility and shed water.
 There are different levels of lens coating to consider ranging from a simple layer of coating to a multi-layered coating.

-Prisms are part of what makes a monocular work the way they work.
+Prisms are part of what makes a monocular telephoto lens work the way they work.
 The three different types of prisms you are likely to come across include:

 - Roof prisms, which are often found in high power models and ideal for longer ranges